DominikGrabiec/XnaMathWrapper/README.md

 A simple C++ wrapper library for Microsoft's XNAMath library (included in DirectX SDK).

+__ This is a library for DirectX 9.
+For DirectX 11 check out DominikGrabiec/DirectXMathWrapper __

 I have created this library as part of my current game and engine project (which I am doing just for fun and experimentation) to wrap the XNAMath functions (and previously the D3D9X libraries math functions) in a more usable C++ form.

 This library is not as efficient as using the XNAMath functions directly, but it does add a nice level of expressiveness as I believe is shown in the intersection testing code (Intersect.cpp).